yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 print({name: real(empire.cities and empire.cities[0]) for name, empire in gameInfo.ruleSet.nations.entries()})
 ```

-In the Python implementation of the IPC protocol, wrapper objects are automatically serialized as their evaluated values when used in IPC requests and responses.
+In the Python implementation of the IPC protocol, wrapper objects are automatically evaluated and serialized as their resolved values when used in IPC requests and responses.

 ```python3
 somePythonVariable = gameInfo.turns